CycloneDX/cdxgen/README.md

 ![cdxgen logo](cdxgen.png)

-cdxgen is a CLI tool, library, [REPL](./ADVANCED.md), and server to create a valid and compliant [CycloneDX][cyclonedx-homepage] Software Bill of Materials (SBOM) containing an aggregate of all project dependencies for C/C++, node.js, php, python, ruby, rust, java, .Net, Dart, haskell, elixir, and Go projects in JSON format.
+cdxgen is a CLI tool, library, [REPL](./ADVANCED.md), and server to create a valid and compliant [CycloneDX][cyclonedx-homepage] Software Bill of Materials (SBOM) containing an aggregate of all project dependencies for C/C++, Node.js, PHP, Python, Ruby, Rust, Java, .Net, Dart, Haskell, Elixir, and Go projects in JSON format.
 CycloneDX 1.5 is a lightweight SBOM specification that is easily created, human and machine-readable, and simple to parse.

 When used with plugins, cdxgen could generate an OBOM for Linux docker images and even VMs running Linux or Windows operating systems. cdxgen also includes an evinse tool to generate component evidence and SaaSBOM for some languages.